-As of 15 November 2010, all coal exploration and mining reports and data must be submitted in digital form, as set out in Exploration reporting: a guide for reporting on exploration and prospecting in NSW [4.5 MB PDF].
+Geoscientific reports and data must be submitted in digital form in accordance with Exploration reporting: a guide for reporting on exploration and prospecting in NSW.

 Compulsory online reporting

-EROL is an online report preparation and lodgement facility for title holders, operators or agents.
+EROL is an online report lodgement facility for authority holders, operators or agents.
 Users need to register for an account online at the EROL login page.

 The Mining Regulation 2010 allows for authority holders to apply for an extension of the period within which a report must be lodged, or for an exemption from reporting requirements.
 However, extensions and exemptions are not generally granted except in cases of extreme hardship.

-Applications for extensions or exemptions must be lodged 30 days prior to the date the report is due using the ER01 - Extension or exemption from exploration reporting requirement form.
+Applications for extensions or exemptions must be lodged not later than 30 days before the date the report is due using the ER01 - Extension or exemption from reporting form.

 Exemption from reporting requirements does not exempt the authority holder from their obligation to fulfil other conditions of authority, especially the requirements to effectively explore, assess or mine the authority area.